 Where are you from?
 In Rome we found a great inexpensive restaurant - 433 Next 10€ i think for 2 courses inc wine each, search in trip advisor for address.
 Planned Florence but rubbish hotel and didn't stay so can't advise.
 Eat lots for breckie and buy snacks in supermarkets for lunch and you should get by on a max of 50€ a day.
 Some tourist sites are cheaper for eu residents.
 Do a search before you go.
-Have a great time and don't choose any restaurant on main streets in tourist areas, they're always more expensive! about 4 years ago
+Have a great time and don't choose any restaurant on main streets in tourist areas, they're always more expensive! over 4 years ago

 I studied in Rome in Spring 2012.
 I wrote a lot about it on my blog, if you want any recommendations! http://lionstigersandclare.blogspot.com/search/label/italy

 House wine is usually 8 Euros a liter.
 I would say for a decent dinner in Rome & Florence, expect to pay about 20-25 Euros per person.
 Sorrento may be more expensive because of the prices on the Amalfi Coast.
 I loved Il Giardino Romano in the Jewish Ghetto in Rome.
 The restaurants in Trastevere are all incredible!
 You can get spectacular pizza at Dar Poeta.

 All around Rome, and all of Italy for that matter, many restaurants have "Tourist Menus", with set items for a certain price, usually 12 or 15 euro.
 They usually come with an appetizer, main item and a drink (alcoholic or non-alcoholic).
 The tourist menus are great on a budget, but you lose some authenticity in the process.